mohamedsaeed138/Company-CRUD-Project/README.md

 ## Description

-Company is my first MVC web project developed as a CRUD application for practicing ASP.NET Core 8, EF Core, and Microsoft SQL Server skills acquired during an internship at The ITI (Institute in Egypt).
+Company is my first MVC web project developed as a CRUD application for practicing ASP.NET Core 8, EF Core, and Microsoft SQL Server skills acquired during a training at The ITI (Institute in Egypt).

 ## Installation Instructions